When it comes to nonstick cookware there are two main options, ceramic and Teflon.

 - While Teflon cookware is easy to clean by hand, it is not recommended to put it in the dishwasher as the harsh chemicals can damage the non-stick coating.

-- If you have an induction stove, you will need to purchase special cookware that is compatible with this type of stovetop because it is not induction safe.
+- If you have an induction stove, you will need to purchase special cookware that is compatible with this type of stovetop because most of the pans coated with Teflon are made of aluminum which is not induction safe.

 - As with other types of non-stick cookware, it is important to only use wooden or plastic utensils with Teflon as metal can damage the surface.

 - Finally, Teflon cookware is not the most environmentally friendly option, as it is often made with synthetic materials that can be difficult to recycle.